 A certified oncology dietitian can also help with special dietary needs and restrictions that arise as a result of cancer and treatment side effects.
 Some cancer centres employ certified oncology dietitians, who typically see people only during treatment and may have the acronym ‘CSO’ after their name.
 You can also ask your doctor or insurance provider for a referral.
 If referred to an outside dietitian, ask if they are aware of the specific needs of people undergoing cancer treatment.

 Finally, please see this helpful resource, which was presented by a dietitian at a recent panel discussion facilitated by the Foundation at the International Anal Neoplasia Society with advice for nutrition during and after treatment.

-If diarrhea occurs, your treatment team can prescribe medication to help manage it.
+If diarrhoea occurs, your treatment team can prescribe medication to help manage it.
 It is extremely important to stay very hydrated.
 Diet also has an impact on bowel movements.
-A low fiber diet may also help lower the frequency of diarrhea episodes.
+A low fibre diet may also help lower the frequency of diarrhoea episodes.
 See our suggestions for diet in the Bowel Function Section in Long-Term Side Effects, below.